nicholasclark-artist/DCG/README.md

 The latest version [Community Based Addons](https://forums.bistudio.com/topic/168277-cba-community-base-addons-arma-3/) is required on the server and client.

 - Extract the DCG and CBA zip files to the server's Arma 3 folder
-- After extracting the files, @dcg and @cba_a3 should exist in the server's Arma 3 folder
+- After extracting the files, @dcg, @cba_a3 and the userconfig folder should exist in the server's Arma 3 directory
-- If you wish to customize DCG's settings
+- If you wish to customize DCG's settings, edit the serverconfig.hpp found in the userconfig folder
-    - find the "optional" folder in @dcg
-    - Move server.pbo to the addons folder (@dcg\addons) and move the userconfig folder to the root Arma 3 folder
 - If you would like to set up a mission for DCG, take a quick look at [Setting up a DCG compatible mission](https://github.com/nicholasclark-artist/DCG/wiki/Setting-up-a-DCG-compatible-mission)